camunda-community-hub/camunda-song-request/README.md

   --source target/deploy \
   --memory 512MB
 ```
-6. TODO: describe how to configure google form
+6. Create a Google Form and add the required fields as described above.
+7. Open the `Script Editor` on your Google Form.
+Copy and paste the contents of [Code.gs](src/main/resources/Code.gs) into a new Apps Script file named `Code.gs`.
+8. Update line 64 in your [Code.gs](src/main/resources/Code.gs) Apps Script to reference your own Google Function URL.
-7. If you don't have one already, create an OpenAI account and create an OpenAI API Key
+9. If you don't have one already, create an OpenAI account and create an OpenAI API Key
-8. Create a Camunda SaaS Secret named `SENDGRID_API_KEY` with your OpenAI API Key
+10. Create a Camunda SaaS Secret named `OPENAI_API_KEY` with your OpenAI API Key
-9. If you don't have one already, create a Sendgrid account and create an API Key
+11. If you don't have one already, create a Sendgrid account and create an API Key
-10. TODO: describe how to configure Send grid templates
-11. Create a Camunda SaaS Secret named `OPENAI_API_KEY` with your OpenAI API Key
+12. Create a Camunda SaaS Secret named `SENDGRID_API_KEY` with your OpenAI API Key
+13. Create a SendGrid Email Template for each sendgrid connector task and update the [song-requests.bpmn](src/main/resources/song-requests.bpmn) to match.
+(Or, you can change to use `simple` email templates inside the [song-requests.bpmn](src/main/resources/song-requests.bpmn))
-12. Upload the `src/main/resources/song-request.bpm` file to your SaaS web modeler (or open in desktop modeler).
+14. Upload the [song-request.bpmn](src/main/resources/song-request.bpmn) file to your SaaS web modeler (or open in desktop modeler).
-13. Deploy the Song Request process to your Camunda 8 SaaS Cluster.
+15. Deploy the Song Request process to your Camunda 8 SaaS Cluster.

 # Start a Process Instance